rapidstream-org/rapidstream-tapa/docs/tutorial/example.rst

-Refer to the TAPA Github repo for the full code.
+Rshared-vaddefer to the TAPA Github repo for the full code.

 Mini Examples
 -----------------